Frequently Asked Questions

 We initially began by contacting colleges where we had a relationship because we were already funding scholarships for students attending the institution.

-Once we had some early success, we expanded our scope by looking at the colleges where most of our scholarship applicants applied.
+Once we had some early success, we expanded our scope by looking at the colleges to which most of our scholarship applicants applied.
 This strategy directed us to contact colleges and universities in Connecticut and nearby states.
-There is no benefit to forming partnerships with colleges and universities that might not ever get used.
+There is no benefit to forming partnerships with colleges and universities that might not ever be used.

 As new opportunities present themselves, we try contacting the college to explore the possibility of forming a partnership.
-We find that most institutions are receptive to these approaches, and in recent years, we have greatly increased our partnerships.
+We find that most institutions are receptive to these approaches, and in recent years, we have increased the number of our partnerships.

 return to questions